- What is social emotional development

 How to help children develop social emotional skills

-Babies are not born with the ability to regulate their emotions.
-They do not develop regulating skills in a vacuum.
+Babies are not born with the ability to regulate their own emotions and they do not develop regulating skills in a vacuum.

-Parent-child co-regulation is the process in which parents and children interact and mutually regulate (co-regulate) to form optimal emotions together16.
+Co-regulation is the process in which parents and children interact and regulate emotions together17.

-For babies and young children, touch or physical contact is an effective way to help them regulate.
+For babies, preschoolers, and young children, touch or physical contact is an effective way to help them regulate their big feelings during temper tantrums.

-Research has shown that in stressful situations, such as physical separation or emotional unavailability, touch mitigates the distress and dysregulation caused to infants19.
+Research suggests that in stressful situations, such as physical separation or emotional unavailability, touch mitigates the distress and dysregulation caused to infants20.

 When preterm infants received skin-to-skin contact during their time in the incubator, their thresholds for negative emotions were higher.
-Their heart rates were lower and their crying was reduced significantly20.
+Their heart rates were lower and their crying was reduced significantly21.

-Parents’ own beliefs and approaches to their own emotions affect the ways they interact with their children21.
+Parents’ beliefs and approaches to their own emotions affect the ways they interact with their children22.

-In emotion coaching, parents listen and empathize with their children, validate their emotions, teach them how to name those feelings, and teach them how to solve the problem.22
+In emotion coaching, parents listen and empathize with their children, validate their emotions, teach them how to name those feelings, and teach them how to solve the problem.23

 Developing emotional awareness allows children to distance themselves psychologically from a current emotional episode and reflect on what they are feeling.